 2. Does the sugar pregnancy test work?

-A sugar pregnancy test is a DIY test that involves mixing urine with sugar and waiting for a few minutes to check whether the sugar has clumped or not.
+A pregnancy test with sugar is a DIY test that involves mixing urine with sugar and waiting for a few minutes to check whether the sugar has clumped or not.
 If the sugar forms clumps, the test is believed to be positive.
-However, there is no scientific basis to prove the efficacy of this test.
+However, there is no scientific basis to prove the efficacy of this homemade pregnancy test.

 3. What does urine look like during pregnancy?